LemesoftNostalgic/sprint-o-matic/README.md

   * python -m pip install matplotlib
   * python -m pip install argparse
   * python -m pip install requests
-4. Start the "main.py" module from src folder of sprint-o-matic
-  * In Windows, clicking the "main" icon from the src folder should work
+4. Start the "main.py" from src folder of sprint-o-matic (click the "main" icon or use "python main.py" from the command line)
-  * also works: "python main.py"

-As of writing, the application has been tested against Ubuntu 20.04 and Windows 10.
+The application has been tested against Ubuntu 20.04 and Windows 10.
 Running the Sprint-O-Matic requires relatively modern PC due to its search algorithms that run in separate processes.